hnla/style-modules/README.md

 The less provision is mainly commented out and the less aspects would need testing but should work.

-Naturally if you're using gruntfile please feel free to re-fashion as you feel fit, this is only provided as a convenience.
+Naturally if you're using the gruntfile please feel free to re-factor as you feel fit, this is only provided as a convenience.

 ####readme.txt file###
 we'll broadly follow the conventions of use by WordPress plugins for this file; for Modules the important areas are.
 * The header details ( initially BP might be using thse but we are adding so that we can at a later date)